 Chavalit, now a former prime minister, accused the government of allowing itself to be dominated by the United States and the IMF, while Senate speaker Meechai Ruchupan attacked the Democrats for doing all it could to please the IMF while ignoring the poor.
 The Democrats quickly discovered that their bid to save Thailand’s economy had become politically suicidal.
 Although Chuan remained personally popular, his government’s approval ratings cratered.

+Concurrently to these events, a new constitution was being planned.
 An American voter is likely to have a relatively fixed idea of what democracy should look like.
 Party members nominate candidates who then campaign based on ideology-based policies, and voters choose the candidate they align with best.

 Thai democracy in the 1990s bore little resemblance to democracy as practiced in the West.
-Parties were little more than an alliance of disparate factions with little in common in terms of ideology and much in common in the desire for power, financial interests and highly personalised leadership from the party leader.
+Parties were little more than an alliance of disparate factions with little in common in terms of ideology and much in common in the desire for power, financial interests and highly personalized leadership from the party leader.
 Vote buying and voter intimidation was rampant in the rural areas, and in the end, it mattered little which party you voted for.
 Politicians were perceived to be “low-quality” and highly corrupt.
 The political system produced a proliferation of political parties, none of which were capable of winning a parliamentary majority on its own; instead, shady power-brokers engaged in backroom dealing that produced coalitions of five or six parties that could then govern.
 Cabinet ministries were then allocated often based not on merit but as rewards to small parties willing to join coalitions.
 This was Thai democracy in the 1990s.

 At the same time, a vocal and empowered middle class became increasingly dissatisfied with Thailand’s state of affairs.
 Continual calls for reforms eventually resulted in the formation of a Constitution Drafting Assembly to write a new charter for Thailand, chaired by Anand Panyarachun, a former prime minister.
 A draft was produced and approved by parliament in 1997.

 The 1997 constitution, also dubbed the people’s constitution, is now known as Thailand’s most progressive charter in its history.
 Where the upper house was often appointed in the past, the constitution created a bicameral system that was completely elected.
 The executive branch was strengthened.
 Reforms were made to attempt to deter vote-buying.
 Checks and balances were greatly increased, with the establishment of a number of independent agencies such as the Constitutional Court and the National Anti-Corruption Commission.
-Human rights were explicitly recognised.
+Human rights were explicitly recognized.

 As Thailand entered the 21st century, it found itself with a new political environment created by the liberal 1997 constitution, and an economy devastated by the Asian financial crisis.
 In these unique conditions, Thaksin Shinawatra would rise to power.